gayathri-0101/file-based-key-value-datastore/ABOUT.md

-# file-based-key-value-datastore
+# File-based-key-value-datastore

 A file-based key-value data store that supports the basic CRD (create, read, and delete) operations.

-The data store will support the following functional requirements:
+# The data store will support the following functional requirements:

 1. It can be initialized using an optional file path .
 If one is not provided, it will reliably create itself in a reasonable location on the laptop at the path where we store the python code .